Feminism in New Zealand: Background

 To understand the key issues for Māori feminists, it is necessary to understand mana wāhine.
 In te reo Māori, the Māori language, what may be termed “feminist discourses” are often referred to as ‘mana wāhine’.
 Mana wāhine discourses allows for the extension of Kaupapa Māori, Māori practice and principles, to the intersection of Māori and female identities, and makes said intersection visible.
 Kaupapa Māori locates itself within a worldview different to that stereotypical of the west, allowing for the generation of new solutions.
 As a result, mana wāhine is, in contrast to the broader projects of ‘feminism’, a self-deterministic approach that gives effect to the intersections of female and Māori identities.
 Visibility and validation of this intersection in-turn validates mātauranga wāhine, Māori women's knowledge.
 For some, preference for the term ‘mana wāhine’, in contrast to ‘feminist’, is a direct result of the preconceptions attached to said title of ‘feminist’, particularly in Pākehā culture.

 Multiple theories of Māori feminism (mana wāhine) exist concurrently due to the diversity of iwi, ‘tribes’, across Aotearoa/New Zealand.
 Māori, regardless of iwi, share great disruptions that occurred as a direct result of the processes of colonisation.
 There are, therefore, great differences between the Māori and Pākehā feminist projects.
 In order to encompass a wide-view of issues facing women of Māori heritage, many argue that te reo Māori me ona tikanga (Maori Language and Culture) are necessary inclusions in mana wāhine, and this epitomises the differences between mana wāhine and Pākehā feminism.
 Biculturalism, therefore, is often campaigned for by Māori feminism, allowing for a simultaneous campaign for Indigenous rights; a campaign bypassed completely by multiculturalism.
 Mana wāhine, therefore, acts as a tool which allows Māori women to take control over their history and future.
 That is, mana wāhine, by necessity, takes into account sexism, racism, colonialism and class and overlaps with the political aspirations for self-determination.
 This is why mana wāhine is an important area of discourse.

 Mana wāhine allows for the provision of analysis unique to the position held by those lying in the intersections of Māori and women.
 The unique world-view of the Māori population is vital in the understanding of pre-colonial Māori society.
 Sources such as Māori society, both te ao hou and te ao tawhito (the present and past); te reo Māori; Māori women's histories; and nga tikanga Māori, Māori customary practices, are important in development of these discourses.
 Indeed, these sources give great importance to Māori sovereignty.
 Kaupapa Māori conjointly working with mana wāhine locates Māori women in intersections of oppression from colonisation and the racism resulting therefrom, in addition to sexism.
-The effect of colonisation was devastating, the estrangement of wahanu, community, and the enforcement of the ‘nuclear’ family were particularly harmful. colonisation also resulted in the enforcement of traditional, western, religious ideas of the status of women and this resulted in a dramatic shift of power away from women in Māori culture.
+The effect of colonisation was devastating, the estrangement of whānau, community, and the enforcement of the ‘nuclear’ family were particularly harmful. colonisation also resulted in the enforcement of traditional, western, religious ideas of the status of women and this resulted in a dramatic shift of power away from women in Māori culture.